A Connection with Yeast

 - Surgical intervention or severe burns

-- Cravings for breads, sugar, or alcoholic beverages
+- Cravings for bread, sugar, or alcoholic beverages

 - Mild to severe symptoms due to exposure to perfumes, insecticides, or clothing store odors and other chemicals